TLXML: Task-Level Explanation of Meta-Learning via Influence Functions: Proposed Method

-Fig.\ref{fig: pseudo_inverse} depicts a generic case where flat directions of the Hessian appear in the parameter space.
-When the number of parameters is sufficiently large, the points that satisfy the minimization condition, $\hat\omega=\rm{argmin}\ L(\omega)$, form a hyper-surface, resulting in flat directions of the Hessian.
-The same holds true for the perturbed loss $L_\epsilon(\omega)$ used for defining the influence functions.
+The appearance of a low-rank structure of the Hessian is not limited to the cases of the approximation mentioned above.
+Generally, it appears when the constraints imposed by the training tasks on the meta-parameters are not enough to determine the unique optimal values.
+Figure~\ref{fig: pseudo_inverse} depicts a generic case where flat directions of the Hessian appear in the parameter space.
+When the number of parameters is sufficiently large, the points that satisfy the minimization condition, $\hat\omega=\rm{argmin}\ L(\omega)$, form a hypersurface, resulting in flat directions of the Hessian.
+The same holds for the perturbed loss $L_\epsilon(\omega)$ used for defining the influence functions.
 The position along the flat directions resulting from minimization depends on the initial conditions and the learning algorithm.
-We do not explore this dependency in this paper.
-Instead, we employ a geometric definition of influence functions.
-Specifically, we take the partial inverse $H^+$ of $H$ in the subspace perpendicular to the flat directions, known as the pseudo-inverse matrix.
+We do not explore this dependency in our paper.
+Instead, we employ a geometric definition of influence functions: we take the partial inverse $H^+$ of $H$ in the subspace perpendicular to the flat directions, known as the pseudo-inverse matrix.
 With this approach, we modify the definitions of influence functions as:

-See Appendix~\ref{implicit_differentiation} for the derivation of the second equation. $H^+H$ represents the projection that drops the flat directions.
-When the Hessian is approximated by the Fisher information metric, those are viewed as the direction in which the data distribution remains unchanged.
-The influence function, projected by $H^+H$, expresses the sensitivity of $\hat \omega$ in the steepest direction of the distribution change.
+See ~\ref{sup: implicit_differentiation} for the derivation of the second equation. $H^+H$ represents the projection that drops the flat directions.
+When the Fisher information metric approximates the Hessian, the data distribution is unchanged in the flat directions, and the influence function projected by $H^+H$ reflects the sensitivity of $\hat \omega$ in the steepest direction of distribution change.
+We also note that with that approximation (\Eqref{eq: OPA}), $H^+$ can also be written as a summation of factorized forms.
+This property is crucial for implementation.
+See ~\ref{sup: implementation} for details.